 Further, shares are established for overall system resources.
 Workload prioritization does not allow (nor require) granular tuning or allocation for different system attributes, such as the specific amount of RAM, disk IO or network IO for different tasks.

-This is in-line with Scylla’s design principles for managing such decisions automatically, and not putting undue administrative burden on the administrator.
+This is in-line with ScyllaDB’s design principles for managing such decisions automatically, and not putting undue administrative burden on the administrator.
 The administrator just sets the shares, and the system self-manages the exact methods for workload prioritization underneath.

 Test Results: Three Simple but Useful Use Cases